 A magnet link looks like a wall of text but it's actually a self-contained address that tells your torrent client exactly what to download and where to find peers.
 Unlike a .torrent file, a magnet link requires no central server — it bootstraps directly off the BitTorrent DHT (Distributed Hash Table) network.
-This guide covers every method for converting a magnet link into a downloadable torrent file, step by step.
+This guide covers every method to download a torrent from a magnet link, step by step.

 What Is a Magnet Link?